dnarayanan/powderday/docs/parameters_description.rst

 :HII_alpha_enhacement:

-    If set, then the metallicity of star particles to [Fe/H] rather than the total metallicity.
+    If set, then the metallicity of star particles to [Fe/H] rather than the total metals.
-    Since FSPS does not support non solar abundance ratios, this parameter can be used to mimic the hardnening to radiaiton field due to alpha-enhancement.
+    Since FSPS does not support non solar abundance ratios, this parameter can be used to mimic the hardening of the radiaiton field due to alpha-enhancement.
 (Default: False)

 Post-AGB stars
 ~~~~~~~~~~~~~~~~~~~~~~